FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Keep track of user interaction and completion using document ids , arrays and array methods.(Backend need!)[To be done after migration to typescript]

 ### KEY TIPS I HAVE PICKED UP ALONG THE JOURNEY

+- Multiple use states leads to multiple rerenders...Each state update triggers a new render cycle, and React will batch multiple state updates into a single render cycle only if they occur synchronously within the same event handler.
+Minimize their usage.

 - No 1 golden principal , no need to import a component from a component library if :-

   - It is easy to implement
   - I will end up redoing the styling.